 Do squats and lunges.
 I highly recommend these classic leg muscle builders.
 They will help your legs endure back-to-back days of hiking and be less prone to injury.

 Break in your hiking boots.
-Also wear your boots with the socks you’re planning to take on Kili.
+Also wear your boots with the SOCKS you’re planning to take on Kili.
 It’s the combo of the boots and socks worn together that causes blisters!

 Wear your backpack on training hikes.
 Ideally, you should also fill your pack with the items you’ll be carrying while climbing Mount Kilimanjaro.
 If you don’t have everything yet, at least put in enough to make it the same weight as it will be for your trip.
+And be sure to include water – you’ll need to carry 3-4 liters on Kili!

 Now for the tips for how to train to climb Kilimanjaro that you may not have heard about yet.

-Tip 1: Go Slow, aka Polepole, on Your Training Hikes
+Tip 1: Go Slow, aka pole pole, on Your Training Hikes

-When you review the itinerary for climbing Kilimanjaro, you may notice that some days you’ll only hike 5 miles.
-You may think to yourself, I can hike 5 miles in just a couple of hours!
+When you review the itinerary for climbing Kilimanjaro, you may notice that some days you’ll only hike 3-5 miles.
+You may think to yourself, I can hike 3-5 miles in just a couple of hours!

 However, hiking 5 miles at high altitude and with tricky terrain may take 5 or more hours.
 You want to build up your stamina for being on your feet for that amount of time.
-So don’t rush through your training hikes.
+So don’t rush through all of your training hikes.

 You don’t have to hike at 1 mile per hour at home.
 But I do suggest doing several longer and slower hikes, ideally with a lot of elevation change, that take you at least 4-6 hours.